holdfenytolvaj/pogi/docs/API/QueryOptions.md

 where orderBy/groupBy/fields can be either an array (in that case will get quotation if needed) or a free text string with all the possibilities.

-logger can be specified for this query only.
-Please note, that at the moment, only one logger is used.
+logger can be specified for the current query only.

 ```js
 await pgdb.find({medal:['g','s','b']}, {orderBy:'sum(*)', groupBy:['country'], fields:'sum(*) as numberOfMedals, country'});